-A completely online delivered program on the foundational tenets of clinical epidemiology, consisting of four part-time full-term courses.
+Delivered exclusively online, the GDCE is a program focusing on the foundational tenets of clinical epidemiology, consisting of four part-time full-term courses.
 A unique option in Canada, this program offers maximum flexibility for working professionals, students or post-graduate trainees already enrolled in another program, from anywhere in the world.

 Julia Abelson is set to lead an interdisciplinary team of McMaster scholars, students and research groups that has been awarded catalyst funding by the Future of Canada project and McMaster University for their initiative, Strengthening health policy in Canada through leadership in public engagement.